PTE Listening: Fill in the Blanks

 - the completed sentences make sense;

-- the words that you have typed fit grammatically;
+- the words that you’ve typed fit grammatically;

 - your spelling is correct.

-Now it is your turn to practise.
-Answer the Fill in the blanks question below using the steps outlined above.
+Now it’s your turn to practise.
+Answer the Fill in the blanks question below using the strategy outlined above.

 You will hear a recording.
 Type the missing words in each blank.